About Your Parish Council

 The Woodford Cum Membris Parish Council meets regularly on the second Tuesday of each month and occasionally at other times for special meetings.
 Find more details on any of these topics below, click on the boxes in the image or use the top menu, under Parish Council.

-Meetings are held in the Memorial Hall.
+Meetings are usually held in the Memorial Hall.
 Members of the public are always welcome to attend.
 You can find copies of the Agenda for each forthcoming meeting here to see if there’s anything that concerns you due for discussion.
 We also publish a record of each meeting in Parish Council Minutes.
-You can also see the latest version of the Council’s budget and accounts.

 Parish Councils also apply for grants for specific projects from District Councils, Government Departments, and charitable foundations.
-It responds to consultations by other public bodies on behalf of the community (responses are contained in Meeting Minutes).
-The Parish Council looks at planning applications within the parish prior to their consideration by Daventry District Council (read more about this here), and is responsible for the following facilities:
+It responds to consultations by other public bodies on behalf of the community.
+The Parish Council looks at planning applications within the parish prior to their consideration by Daventry District Council (read more about this here), and is also responsible for the following facilities: